-How to Adopt a Wild Horse or Burro
+How to Adopt or Purchase a Wild Horse or Burro

-The BLM maintains 17 permanent adoption centers and hosts hundreds of off-site adoption events each year to find homes for excess animals.
+The BLM maintains a network of permanent off-range corrals and hosts hundreds of off-site adoption events each year to find homes for excess animals.
 Qualified adopters must meet standard requirements for owning and caring for a wild horse and burro, including specific facility parameters to ensure the safety and health of the animals.
 Purchasers must meet other requirements as well and certify they will provide a good homes to their purchased animal.
-In general, whether adopting an animal at an off-site event or from a permanent adoption center, prospective adopters should follow the steps outlined below.
-To adopt an animal over the Internet, visit www.AdoptaHorse.BLM.gov.
+In general, whether adopting an animal at an off-site event or purchasing one from a permanent off-range corral, prospective owners should follow the steps outlined below.
+To adopt or purchase an animal over the Internet, visit the Wild Horse and Burro Online Corral.

-1. Adoption Requirements: Ensure you meet the standard requirements for adopting a wild horse or burro.
-In addition to reviewing the requirements on the adoption application, the BLM has produced this flyer that outlines the basic requirements to adopt a wild horse or burro.
+1. Requirements: Ensure you meet the standard requirements for adopting or purchasing a wild horse or burro.
+You can find requirements in the Important Documents section of this webpage.
+Visit our Sales Program page for information on the process to purchase a sale-eligible wild horse or burro.

-2. Set Up Appointment or Make Plans to Visit an Adoption Event: Contact your preferred adoption center or make plans to visit an upcoming off-site adoption event near you.
-Each adoption center may have additional requirements beyond what is stated in the application; it is recommended that you contact your preferred adoption center and visit the facility’s website for more information.
+2. Find an event or location near you: Contact your preferred off-range corral location or make plans to visit an upcoming off-site adoption event near you.
+Each facility may have additional requirements beyond what is stated in the application; it is recommended that you contact your preferred corral and visit the facility’s website for more information.
 The BLM also hosts periodic adoption/sale opportunities on the Online Corral.

-3. Application: Complete an adoption application and mail/fax it to the BLM adoption facility from which you’d like to adopt, or bring it with you to the adoption appointment or adoption event.
-You will also be able to complete an application at the adoption center or adoption event, but it is recommended to review or complete the application ahead of time.
+3. Application: Complete an adoption application or sales application and mail/fax it to your local BLM office, or bring it with you to the appointment or event.
+You will also be able to complete an application at the facility or onsite at the event or facility.

-4. Appointment: Arrive at the adoption facility for your appointment or visit the adoption event during the stated hours for viewing and adopting animals.
+4. Appointment: Arrive at the facility for your appointment or visit the event during the stated hours for viewing and adopting/purchasing animals.

-5. Pick-up: Arrange for payment and pick up of your newly adopted wild horse or burro directly from the facility or adoption event.
-Generally, the adopter is responsible for all transportation costs for the animal.
-If you are unable to provide transportation from the adoption facility, consider adopting or purchasing an animal during a scheduled competitive bid event on the BLM’s Internet adoption program, which may have a drop-off location that is more conveniently located.
-Visit www.AdoptAHorse.BLM.gov for information about the internet adoption program.
+5. Pick-up: Arrange for payment and pick up of your wild horse or burro directly from the facility or event.
+Generally, the new owner is responsible for all transportation costs for the animal.
+If you are unable to provide transportation from the facility, consider adopting or purchasing an animal during a scheduled competitive bid event on the BLM’s Online Corral, which may have a drop-off location that is more conveniently located.